You might be tempted to catch up with friends, visit the beach or even head down the country but are we allowed?

 How long will this last?

-If you stay indoors now, things won't be bad for long –– so, deal with things now and we can have a great summer.
+If you stay indoors now and adhere to social distance, things won't be bad for long –– so, deal with things now and we can have a great summer.